 The films chosen to participate tell character-driven stories that take us into the issues at hand in personal yet universal ways.

-The collaboration has previously conducted a monthly film series in partnership with a number of NGO's and has attended related conferences to host tables, workshops and special screening events.
-We kicked off at Appalachia Rising, a national conference and day of action, and attended Power Shift, the largest youth climate conference in the US.
-As we move forward, we will support grassroots and campus groups to host a Reel Power Film Festival in their community, connecting the underlying themes of climate change and our energy future.
+The collaboration has conducted a monthly film series in partnership with a number of NGO's and has attended strategic conferences to host tables, workshops and special screening events, including Appalachia Rising, a national conference and day of action, and Power Shift, the largest youth climate conference in the US.
+We have also supported grassroots and campus groups to host a Reel Power Film Festival in their community, connecting the underlying themes of climate change and our energy future.

 Reel Power is supported by the Badger Fund of the New Hampshire Charitable Foundation with founding support from Chicken & Egg Pictures and The Fledgling Fund.

 Join the Reel Power Revolution!

 1. Host a Reel Power Film Festival in your community.

 Hosting screening events are an easy way to engage large audiences with important conversations and actions that will help you further your organizing goals for a just energy future.
 Eight of our films are currently available for screenings.
 Go to ScreeningHQ to sign up to host a screening, or contact Kristin Henry at khenry [at] workingfilms.org for help setting up a Reel Power Film Festival.